EarthScope/rover/docs/pipeline.md

   * **Indexing** - The command `rover index` updates the index for the local store.
 This step can be omitted with `--no-index`.

+* **Summary** - A summary table is generated.
+This step can be ommitted with `--no-post-summary`.

-The options `--no-ingest` and `--no-index` can be used to stop the pipeline short.
+The options `--no-ingest` and `--no-index` can be used to stop the separate processes short.

-Initial indexing can be omitted with `--no-pre-index`.
+Initial indexing can be omitted with `--no-pre-index` and final summarizing with `--no-post-summary`.

 These options also affect low-level commands thare are used individually.
 So using `--no-index` with `rover ingest` would mean